Ranjon Ghoshal: Biography

-He was born in a small town named Memari, District: Burdwan, West Bengal to Leela (born: 1925) and late Tarapada Ghoshal (1915 - 16 February 2008), both from Barishal (district) now in Bangladesh.
+He was born in a small town named Memari, in Burdwan District, West Bengal to Leela (born: 1925) and late Tarapada Ghoshal (1915 - 16 February 2008), both from Barishal, now in Bangladesh.
 Tarapada retired from a Govt. of India's political intelligence bureau posting equivalent of an additional Superintendent of Police in 1973.
 Leela has always been a homemaker.
 Ranjon has three elder brothers, Tapan (born:1945), Swapan (born: 1947) and Chandan (born: 1950), one sister, Mala (born: 1957) and a younger brother, Kanchan (born: 1960).

 On 27 April 1980, Ranjon was married to Sangeeta (née Ghosh).

 A first cousin of Gautam Chattopadhyay, who founded arguably Bengal's and India's first band in 1975 along with himself and other members; Ranjon was the presenter of the band and also contributed to the lyrics.
 He used to handle all the media interaction and cover designing.

 An electrical engineer from Jadavpur University and PGD in Industrial Management, NITIE, Mumbai, Ranjon has worked with BHEL for a few years before becoming a designer-entrepreneur.
 He resided in Bangalore, India with his wife Sangeeta and two sons, Indrayudh and Abhimanyu.
 Ranjon hosted various Bengali celebrities at his home in Bangalore which was also known as Yellow Submarine.

 He was an active member of the Bangalore theatre scene, directing and performing plays in English with the group Forum Three.

 Ranjon, as a part of his effort in keeping alive the spirit of Moheen songs, had organized the First Rock Concert in Bangalore and Abar Bochhor Tirish Pore in Kolkata.
 He had started grooming brands under a venture named 'Mind It!'.

 Ghoshal died on July 9, 2020, at the age of 65.